BryanHJH/Java-Car-Rental-System/README.md

 4. Customers will need to enter basic personal information when they first register and can edit these information after registration.
 5. Customers will first book the car that they want to rent by browsing through the catalog.
 The catalog will only show Cars that can be booked.
 6. Dealers will need to approve the booking in order for the customer to collect the car in the appointed date.
 Once approved, the customer will receive a notification (either via email or text message) about the approval or rejection.
+   1. I think approval will be changed to be done automatically instead of being done by an admin/dealer.
+If the car is already booked, then the system will not show the car at all in the catalog.
 7. When customers return the rented car, the dealer will also need to approve the return.
 If approved, a notification is sent only.
 If rejected, a notification is sent and a fine is imposed on the customer.

 ## Collaborators